Charlotte

 If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to make provisional arrangements.
 This means that when the time comes, the hospice can immediately contact the funeral service provider and arrange the transfer of your loved one into their care.

-If you contact a funeral home ahead of time, you can have some of the preparations in place.
-This can make it easier when the time comes, alleviating some of the stress that comes with having to make arrangements on short notice.
+If you contact a funeral home in advance, you can have some preparations in place.
+This can make it easier when the time comes, reducing the stress of making arrangements on short notice.

 What help with funeral expenses is there for low-income or uninsured families?